Winky Wright

 Ronald Lamont "Winky" Wright (born November 26, 1971) is an American former professional boxer who competed from 1990 to 2012.
 He is a two-time light middleweight world champion and was the last to hold the undisputed title at that weight until Jermell Charlo in 2022.
 In his later career he also challenged for a unified middleweight world title.
 He announced his retirement from boxing in 2012, following a loss to Peter Quillin.

 In 2005, The Ring magazine ranked him as the world's second best active boxer, pound for pound.
 In 2017, it was announced that Wright had been elected as an International Boxing Hall of Fame member in the Modern Category, alongside Vitali Klitschko and Érik Morales, with the induction ceremony scheduled for June 2018.
+Wright is known for the use of the high guard and is widely considered one of the greatest defensive boxers of all time.

 Professional career

 Early years

 After his second-round knockout of Carlos Santana on July 30, 1992, in St. Petersburg, Florida, the ring announcer called him "Winky" Wright, the name given to him by his grandmother when he was 6 months old and that had unofficially stuck with him since he was 18 months old.
 The nickname stuck with him for the rest of his career following his win over Santana.

 Major promoters like Don King and Lou Duva declined to work with Wright early in his career.
 His first promoters were the France-based Acaries brothers, who struck a deal for Wright to fight Darryl Lattimore in Luxembourg on January 1, 1993.
 Wright knocked Lattimore down three times and the fight was stopped.
 He then went on a tear during his tour of Europe, winning eight straight in France, Germany, and Monte Carlo while only fighting in the United States once over the next year.